MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-hana-cloud-platform-identity-authentication-tutorial.md

 * Click on **Test this application**, this will redirect to SAP Cloud Identity Services Sign on URL where you can initiate the login flow.

-* Go to SAP Cloud Identity Services Sign-on URL directly and initiate the login flow from there.
+* Go to SAP Cloud Identity Services Sign on URL directly and initiate the login flow from there.

 #### IDP initiated:

 * Click on **Test this application**, and you should be automatically signed in to the SAP Cloud Identity Services for which you set up the SSO

 You can also use Microsoft My Apps to test the application in any mode.
-When you click the SAP Cloud Identity Services tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the SAP Cloud Identity Services for which you set up the SSO.
+When you click the SAP Cloud Identity Services tile in the My Apps, if configured in SP mode you would be redirected to the application sign-on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the SAP Cloud Identity Services for which you set up the SSO.
 For more information about the My Apps, see [Introduction to the My Apps](https://support.microsoft.com/account-billing/sign-in-and-start-apps-from-the-my-apps-portal-2f3b1bae-0e5a-4a86-a33e-876fbd2a4510).

 ## Next steps